FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation

 \section{Experiments}

 We evaluate our approach along two axes: (i) SOC-based test-time control vs.\ fine-tuning, and (ii) our probabilistic loss \textsc{FOCUS} vs.\ existing attention heuristics used as running costs $f$.
-We first describe datasets, metrics, models, and baselines.
-We then present \emph{test-time} (on-the-fly) results, followed by \emph{fine-tuning} results.
+We first describe setup, then report \emph{on-the-fly} and \emph{fine-tuning} results.
 Further details, ablations, and qualitative examples are provided in the Supplementary Material.
 All experiments ran on NVIDIA A100/H100 GPUs.
 While the test-time controller runs on commodity GPUs with as little as 12 GB VRAM, fine-tuning experiments fit within the VRAM of H100 GPUs.
 In terms of runtime, test-time steering requires backpropagation, increasing latency (+138\% for SD3, +90\% for FLUX); the fine-tuned models add zero inference-time overhead over the base model.

-\textbf{Base Models.} We report results on two open-source flow-matching models: \emph{Stable Diffusion 3.5} (SD~3.5) \citep{esser_scaling_2024} and \emph{FLUX.1 [dev]} (FLUX.1) \citep{labs_flux1_2025}.
+\medtit{Base Models.} We report results on two open-source flow-matching models: \emph{Stable Diffusion 3.5} (SD~3.5) \cite{esser_scaling_2024} and \emph{FLUX.1 [dev]} (FLUX.1) \cite{labs_flux1_2025}.

-\textbf{Dataset.} We create a 150-prompt corpus with 2–4 subjects per prompt using GPT-5.
-Half the prompts contain \emph{similar} subjects (e.g., ``a black bear and a brown bear[...]''); the rest contain \emph{dissimilar} subjects (e.g., ``a snowboard, a telescope, and a husky[...]'').
-For each prompt, we annotate subject token indices for both CLIP and T5 encoders to extract cross-attention maps for the heuristics.
+\medtit{Dataset.} We create a 150-prompt corpus with 2–4 subjects per prompt using GPT-5.
+Half the prompts contain \emph{similar} subjects (\eg{,} ``a black bear and a brown bear[...]''); the rest contain \emph{dissimilar} subjects (\eg{,} ``a snowboard, a telescope, and a husky[...]'').
+For each prompt, we annotate subject token indices for both CLIP and T5 encoders to allow extraction cross-attention maps.
 Such per-subject annotations are typically absent from existing corpora.

-\textbf{Metrics.} To quantify multi-subject fidelity, we follow \citet{yu_attention_2025} and report two alignment groups.
-For image–text (I–T) alignment we compute CLIP~\citep{radford_improving} and SigLIP-2~\citep{tschannen_siglip_2025} cosine similarities between image and prompt embeddings.
-For caption-based text–text (T–T) faithfulness, we caption each image with BLIP~\citep{li_blip_2022} and Qwen2-VL~\citep{wang_qwen2-vl_2024} and measure semantic similarity to the prompt.
-To better reflect human preference and penalize artifacts, we additionally report PickScore \cite{kirstain_pick--pic_2023} and ImageReward \citep{xu_imagereward_2023}, as proxies for human preference.
+\medtit{Metrics.} Following \citet{yu_attention_2025}, we report two alignment groups.
+For image–text (I–T) alignment we compute CLIP~\cite{radford_clip} and SigLIP-2~\cite{tschannen_siglip_2025} cosine similarities.
+For caption-based text–text (T–T) faithfulness, we caption each image with BLIP~\cite{li_blip_2022} and Qwen2-VL~\cite{wang_qwen2-vl_2024} and measure similarity to the prompt.
+To better reflect human preference and penalize artifacts, we additionally report PickScore \cite{kirstain_pick--pic_2023} and ImageReward \cite{xu_imagereward_2023}.